logaretm/vee-validate/docs/content/guide/composition-api/api-review.md

 When your input's complexities grow, you might then consider using `useField` and `useForm`.
 While they require more labor to integrate into your inputs, they give you access to the same logical parts of vee-validate's validation at a much lower level.
 They are great if you are building your own UI library/framework with form controls.

-It's up to you what to do with what `useField` and `useForm` give you, for example `useField` doesn't handle input events automatically, you will need to do that.
+It's up to you what to do with what `useField` and `useForm` give you, for example, `useField` doesn't handle input events automatically, you will need to do that.

-To summarize, **the validation composition API is a great power with a great responsibility.**
+To summarize, **the validation composition API is a great power with great responsibility.**

 ## Composition Helpers